yourlabs/django-autocomplete-light/docs/source/remote.rst

 - use a simple REST API to query a database with all songs world

 The purpose of this documentation is to describe every elements involved.
-Note that a living demonstration is available in `test_api_project`, where one project serves a full database of cities via an API to another.
+Note that a living demonstration is available in `test_remote_project`, where one project serves a full database of cities via an API to another.

 .. _remote-example: